-Two long-standing issues in international trade are the nature of frictions hampering exchange over greater distance and the extent to which goods procured abroad compete with local workers.
-Limitations on data restricted early work on these questions to the sectoral and then to the firm level.
-Recent access to data on firm-to-firm transactions allows an examination of the assumptions behind this earlier work, providing fresh evidence about international exchange and employment, and guiding new modeling to understand them.1
+What are the frictions hampering exchange over greater distance and to what extent do goods procured abroad compete with local workers?
+Limitations on data restricted early work on these long-standing questions to the sectoral and then to the firm level.
+Recent access to data on firm-to-firm transactions delivers fresh evidence about international exchange and employment and invites new modeling to understand them.1